 - Seasonal work

-Maximum contracted duration between three and 24 months, or up to 36 months for ‘specific purpose’ or a ‘senior’ CDD for staff over 57 years old.
-A CDD can be renewed only twice, making a total of three CDDs.
-Failure to meet requirements for a CDD can see it automatically become a CDI.
+- Maximum contracted duration between three and 24 months or up to 36 months for ‘specific purpose’ or a ‘senior’ CDD for staff over 57 years old

-- Temporary / Agency Contracts: Similar to CDD but involving agency as the third party; usual maximum of 18 months with employee due end-of-contract 10% bonus of total gross salary.
-Employee is hired and paid by the agency.
+Temporary / Agency Contracts: Similar to CDD but involving agency as the third party; usual maximum of 18 months with employee due end-of-contract 10% bonus of total gross salary.
+The employee is hired and paid by the agency.

-- Part-time Employment Contract: Can be a CDI or CDD for employees working fewer than 35 hours a week and not more than 1,607 annually.
-Part-time contracts must be in writing and include job title, remuneration, monthly or weekly payments and overtime limits
+Part-time Employment Contract: This can be a CDI or CDD for employees working fewer than 35 hours a week and not more than 1,607 annually.
+Part-time contracts must be in writing and include job title, remuneration, monthly or weekly payments and overtime limits.

-- The three-year Apprenticeship Contract for 16–25-year-olds towards obtaining a professional qualification, paid at between 28% and 78% of national minimum wage depending on age and year of apprenticeship
+- The three-year Apprenticeship Contract for 16-25 year-olds towards obtaining a professional qualification, paid at between 28% and 78% of the national minimum wage depending on age and year of apprenticeship

-- The professional training contract for unqualified 16–25-year-olds or those aged over 26 years needing professional training, for six to 21 months at between 55% and 85% of national minimum wage
+- The professional training contract for unqualified 16-25 year-olds or those aged over 26 years needing professional training, for six to 21 months at between 55% and 85% of the national minimum wage

 Individual employers, employer federations, trade unions and employer organizations are part of Collective Bargaining Agreements (CBAs) that lay the framework of employment terms and conditions for employees.
 They generally cover specific sectors or industries.

-Compliance is mandatory if the agreement has been applied to the sector by the Ministry of Labor, or if the company is part of an employers’ organization that signed the agreement.
+Compliance is mandatory if the agreement has been applied to the sector by the Ministry of Labour, or if the company is part of an employers’ organization that signed the agreement.

 Collective agreements are binding on employers, regardless of the employer being a member of the organization that drew up the agreement or whether the employee is a union member.
 However, collective agreements can provide extra benefits not covered by employment law, affecting such as salary increases, extra holiday benefits, paid sick leave and minimum wages.